Tqcoz/photon/README.md

   </a>
 </p>

 > Photon is a revolutionary chat client designed to fit users needs best while still remaining easy to use and customizable, it uses top-tier security protocols to keep you messaging anonymously.
+This project was created by BF from 7-5!

 ### 🏠 [Homepage](https://www.getphoton.app/)